Dealing with an unexpected job loss

 Be patient with yourself

 Life moves — sometimes up, sometimes down.
-Don’t let circumstances outside of your control affect your self-confidence or feelings of self-worth.
+Don’t let circumstances outside your control affect your self-confidence or feelings of self-worth.
 All of us will likely experience some level of hardship in our lifetime, and it’s important to know you’re not in this alone.

 Stick to your plan, and stay on track.
 When your next opportunity starts knocking, you will be ready.